billbuchanan/appliedcrypto/z_assessments/coursework/README.md

 * **Zero-knowledge proof (ZKP) methods**.
 This involves using cryptography to allow users to prove shared knowledge without having to reveal the original information.
 This might involve passing on knowledge of a password, without actually revealing the password.
 * **Homomorphic encryption**.
 This involves processing encrypted data and can be partial homomorphic encryption (where a few mathematical methods can be implemented) or full homomorphic encryption.
 * **AI and Cryptographic flaws**.
-This involves using GenAI to investigate how it can be used to identify flaws in cryptographic code, such as static flaws caused by the incorrect parameters, or in dynamic flaws, such as pointer memory violations.
+This involves using GenAI to investigate how it can be used to identify flaws in cryptographic code, such as static flaws caused by incorrect parameters, or dynamic flaws, such as pointer memory violations.
 * **Light-weight cryptography**.
 This involves cryptography methods that support encryption, which are suitable for IoT devices.
 This is normally optimised in terms of reducing processing requirements, memory utilisation, and energy drain.
 * **Quantum-robust cryptography**.
 Quantum computers are likely to crack existing public key methods, and thus we need to move toward public key methods which are quantum robust.
 * **Key Distribution Centres**.
 The complexity of handling keys is an increasing challenge for many companies.
 Within a KDC, we can implement methods which will generate encryption keys for users.
 This topic will involve investigating possible methods that could be used.
 * **Blockchain integration**.
 Many applications are moving towards storing data on a blockchain and in using smart contracts.
 This area will investigate new areas of improving the security and/or performance of blockchain-related methods.
 * **Tokenization**.
 There is a vast increase in the usage of tokens to either protect sensitive details or provide one-time access.
 This area will allow you to investigate different tokenisation methods, such as using Ferrnet tokens or some of the security weaknesses of OAuth 2.
 * **IPFS (Interplanetary File System)**.
 This breaks files into chunks and then distributes them around the world and where we can integrate version control on files.
 Overall, it has advanced in reducing latency, improving resilience, and avoiding censorship.
+* **Reverse engineering of cryptography code**.
+There are a number of tools that can be used to reverse engineer cryptographic code, including with GenAI.
+This specification will analyse the success or otherwise of the reverse engineering of cryptographic code, and the methods that can be applied to obfuscate its reverse engineering.
 * **Passwordless systems**.
 This supports MFA using biometrics, NFC, and BLE, and supports FIDO2 using public key encryption.
 * **Privacy-Preserving Machine Learning**.
 With this, we can use cryptographic methods to preserve the privacy of our data for machine-learning applications.
-  **Assessment of AI-generated code**.
-GenAI can be used to generate cryptographic code for a given purpose.
-This requirement will investigate the success of the code generation of a given specification and assess its success or otherwise.
+* **Assessment of AI-generated code**.
+GenAI can be used to generate cryptographic code for a given specification.
+This requirement will investigate the success of the code generation of a given specification and assess its success or otherwise, and will involve compiling the code, and then assessing its performance with human-written performance, or could relate to a static analysis of the code.
+* * **Side Challenge Analysis of Cryptography**.
+Cryptographic code - if not designed correctly - can leak information within the execution of code.
+This specification will setup running code that could be used to assess whether there is information leaked from the execution of the code, such as for bits in the encryption key used.

 There are many different methods involved in each of these areas, so while your literature review might have a relatively wide scope, you might want to focus in on one or more methods for your implementation and evaluation.
 You may also pick another related area, but this would have to be approved by your tutor.

+## Requirement
+You should set up a private GitHub repository and share it with the GitHub ID of billbuchanan.
+Your code and any results should be stored in this repository, and which will be used as evidence for your submitted coursework.

 ## Tasks
 You should pick one of the areas defined and then:

 * **Perform a literature review around the required application area**.
 This will involve using sources such as Google Scholar and outlining some of the key research in the area.
 * **Produce a basic prototype of your application area**.
 This might involve gathering code from GitHub sources, and/or creating your own code.
 Make sure you keep the references to any code you have used.
 * **Evaluate the performance/security of the system**.
 This will involve both the validation of your implemented code – such as using test vectors – and also the evaluation of the method(s) using one or more experiments.
-If you are building you own code, this will be more of a validation test.
+If you are building your own code, this will be more of a validation test.

 ## Structure
 The coursework should have up to 15 pages, and will include the following sections of: